DougTW/documentation/Developer-Guide.md

 $ (cd /usr/share/kata-containers && sudo ln -sf "$name" kata-containers.img)
 ```

-**Note**: You should take care to undo this change after you finish debugging
+**Note**: Undo this change after you finish debugging to avoid all
-to avoid all subsequently created containers from using the debug image.
+subsequently-created containers from using the debug image.

 ### Ensure debug options are valid